-The average time taken to obtain approval of a job description is 3 weeks from receipt of the completed JDR form.
+The average time taken to respond with a review of a job description is 3 weeks from receipt of the completed JDR form.

 It is a legal requirement for all doctors to be on the GMC’s specialist register before they can take up a consultant appointment.
 Specialist registrars who have CCT dates no more than 6 months from the date of an AAC may apply and be interviewed.
 It is advisable that all other categories of doctors should be on (or likely to be on) the specialist register, before being considered for a consultant appointment by an AAC.

 For advice on job planning requirements refer to the RCP guidance for approval of NHS consultant job descriptions.

 The RCP would strongly advise universities wishing to appoint to senior clinical academic posts with honorary consultant status to seek advice from RCP regional advisers on the clinical component of job descriptions.
 It should be noted that holders of honorary contracts cannot fill paid NHS consultant posts without fulfilling the provision of the regulations.

 Universities should bear in mind the great importance attached by the profession to obtaining approval of the job description.